brianreumere/plague/README.md

 # plague

-plague is a [Minima](https://github.com/jekyll/minima)-inspired theme that might have some [IndieWeb](https://indieweb.org/) stuff like [microformats](https://microformats.org/) at some point.
-For now it's a work in progress.
+plague is a [Minima](https://github.com/jekyll/minima)-inspired theme that has some [IndieWeb](https://indieweb.org/) stuff like [microformats](https://microformats.org/).
+It is a work in progress.
 It also draws heavily from the [Indigo theme](https://github.com/AngeloStavrow/indigo).

 Add the theme to your Hugo site by running the following command from your site directory: